uf-mil/mil/docs/software/contributing.md

 you pull request to include these changes.
 This can sometimes be a tedious process if changes were made to the same files you changed.

-* Fetch the latest changes from upstream (this just caches them locally, not changing any of your code): `git fetch origin`.
+* Fetch the latest changes from upstream (this caches them locally, not changing any of your code): `git fetch origin`.
 * Backup your current branch in case anything goes wrong during the rebase with `git checkout -b <branchname>-backup`, and then go back to your original branch `git checkout <branchname>`.